Books by Rob J. Quinn

 Retro Rob: My “Top 5 Books”

 Summer is right around the corner, a time when a lot of people love lounging on the beach with a good book.
-In preparation, I thought I’d continue my “Retro Rob” series as I celebrate the upcoming 20th anniversary of my first blog post with my list of “Top 5 Books” first published in September of 2016.
+In preparation, I thought I’d continue my “Retro Rob” series as I celebrate the upcoming 20th anniversary of my first blog post with my list of “Top 5 Books” first published in 2009.
 Remember, I’d love to get you involved in the discussion.
 My “Top 5 Movies” list generated a couple great comments, and I hope to hear from more people on both lists.

 King's novel 11/22/63 on my bookshelf